 - How should cultures be recovered from ampoules containing lyophilised material?

 - How to store BCCM's biological materials?

 - Which growth conditions are recommended for a particular strain?

 - How to send your biological material to BCCM?

 - Is there a charge for depositing biological material in a BCCM collection?

 - What are the key specificities of safe and patent deposits?

-- What is the price of the biological materials
+What is the delivery time of the biological material?

 The package with the strains will include a delivery note with the following information: strain number, species name, conformity of viability, purity, identity tests, recommended culture medium and incubation temperature as well as the country of origin and biological origin.
 In case you need further certification, please contact the collection.